VO SCAMS AND RED FLAGS

 Watch out for these ploys:

-The client overpays your agreed upon rate, then demands the voice over actor send some of the money back.
-Usually to a third party. (the third party being the scammer)
+The client overpays your agreed upon rate, then urgently demands the voice over actor send some of the money back, usually to a third party scammer.

 4. The Game Show host assignment